Sunday, February 22, 2015

 Florida was segregated during all of Joseph's working years.
 His older predecessors worked at DeBary Hall during Reconstruction and the subsequent era of increasingly discriminatory regulations.
 Life wasn't easy for any Florida pioneer.
 For some, the burdens were even heavier.

-DeBary Hall is a Historic Site that is open to visitors.
+DeBary Hall Historic Site is open to visitors.